 I met Dobra Bielinski in a history colloquium at UIC and saw she is a person of many talents.
 After graduate history studies she opened a bakery.
 She is proprietress of my now favorite confectionery Delightful Pastries on W. Lawrence Ave.

 We had lunch one day and she told me about fresh Michigan cherries and fresh cream from some dairy in Indiana.
 So I felt a need to write about it.
 And help her out with a little publicity if I could.
 A creative editor at the Chicago Reader came up with the title The Polish Patisserie.
 I also put a little piece in the Trib’s “good eating” section, my one and only recipe article, how to make a Babka.

 These articles were derived from a draft I jotted down a year before, after a morning in Delightful’s kitchen, learning how to make a Paczki.
-I like the part about hand making the round little loaves, so carefully formed, rising and resting til they get firm and “soft as a baby’s bottom,” as she says.
+I like the part about hand-making the little round loaves, so carefully formed, rising and resting til they get so firm yet “soft as a baby’s bottom…,” as she says.

 Dobra’s Delightful Pastries – Making Paczki – DRAFT June 29, 2006